jeroennoten/Laravel-AdminLTE/README.md

 ### 7.1 Menu Translations

-This resource allow you to use lang files, and is active by default.
+The menu translations are enabled by default and allows you to use lang files for menu items translation.

 #### Configure Menu Item for Translation: